|

 Company |

-December 17, 1935 | The Alexander Dawson, Inc. (ADI) was incorporated and the certificate of incorporation was filed with the Secretary of State of Trenton New Jersey.
-His mother transferred her securities in CPC stock to the newly formed holding company in exchange for all of ADI's stock.
-Source: ADI Certificate of Incorporation. |
+| December 17, 1935 | The Alexander Dawson, Inc. was incorporated and the certificate of incorporation was filed with the Secretary of State of Trenton New Jersey.
+Mrs. Ella B. Henderson transferred securities she held to the company in exchange for shares in company stock.
+Source: ADI Certificate of Incorporation. | |

-December 18, 1935 | The first meeting between the board members of the Alexander Dawson, Inc. was held at 111 John Street, Manhattan, New York.
+| December 18, 1935 | The first meeting between the board members of the Alexander Dawson, Inc. was held at 111 John Street, Manhattan, New York.
 Three directors were elected: Ella B. Henderson, Alexander D. Henderson, and Girard B. Henderson.
 Source: ADI Certificate of Incorporation. | |

-June 4, 1936 | At age 31, Jerry departed from St Hubert, Quebec and returned to Albany Municipal Airport, Albany, New York.
+| June 4, 1936 | At age 31, Jerry departed from St Hubert, Quebec and returned to Albany Municipal Airport, Albany, New York.
 He was listed on the manifest as Pilot and owner.
 Source: New York Passenger Lists, 1820-1957. | |

-Jan.
+| Jan.
 27, 1937 | Theodora's father, Dr. Theodore Huntington died in Mount Vernon, N. Y. Source: New York Times. | |

 1930's |